• Disease Overview

 Signs & Symptoms

-The onset, symptoms, progression, and severity of Alport syndrome can vary greatly from one person to another due, in part, to the specific subtype and gene variant present.
+The onset, symptoms, progression and severity of Alport syndrome can vary greatly from one person to another due, in part, to the specific subtype and gene variant present.
 Some individuals may have a mild, slowly progressive form of the disorder, while others have earlier onset of severe complications.

 With time many affected individuals exhibit elevated levels of albumin and other proteins in the urine (albuminuria and proteinuria), which are indications that kidney disease is progressing.
-The next stage in progression is gradual loss of kidney function, frequently associated with high blood pressure (hypertension), until, ultimately, the kidneys fail to work (end stage renal disease or ESRD).
-The kidneys have several functions including filtering and excreting wastes products from the blood and body, creating certain hormones, and helping maintain the balance of certain minerals in the body such as potassium, sodium, chloride, and other electrolytes.
-A variety of symptoms can be associated with ERSD including weakness and fatigue, changes in appetite, puffiness or swelling (edema), poor digestion, excessive thirst and frequent urination.
+The next stage in progression is gradual loss of kidney function, frequently associated with high blood pressure (hypertension), until, ultimately, the kidneys fail to work (end stage kidney disease or ESKD).
+The kidneys have several functions including filtering and excreting waste products from the blood and body, synthesizing certain hormones and helping maintain the balance of vital minerals in the body such as potassium, sodium, chloride and other electrolytes.
+A variety of symptoms can be associated with ESKD including weakness and fatigue, diminished appetite, poor digestion, swelling of feet, ankles and lower legs(edema), excessive thirst and frequent urination.

 Progressive hearing loss (sensorineural deafness) occurs frequently in people with Alport syndrome.
 Sensorineural deafness results from impaired transmission of sound input from the inner ears (cochleae) to the brain via the auditory nerves.
 The hearing loss is bilateral, meaning it affects both ears.
 Diminished hearing is usually evident by late childhood in males with XLAS although it may be mild or subtle.
 In males with XLAS the frequency of hearing loss is approximately 50% by age 15, 75% by age 20 and 90% by age 40.
 Hearing loss is progressive and may require hearing aids as early as the teen-age years.
 Hearing aids are typically very helpful in people with deafness caused by Alport syndrome.